User37som/libbitcoin/bx-fetch-history.md

 }
 ```

-> A missing `input` property indicates that the output is unspent.
-The output for this example could become spent, and/or more output may be spent to this address.
+> A missing `spent` property indicates that the output is unspent.